Ypsonas

-Ypsonas or Ipsonas (Ύψωνας, İpsona), is a municipal district of the Kourion Municipality in the Limassol district of Cyprus.
-It is one of the largest municipalities in the district and is located about 7 km west of Limassol.
-The southern part of the municipal district is within the administrative borders of the British sovereign base area of Akrotiri - Episkopi.
-According to the Census of 2021 it has a population of 13,966.
+Ypsonas or Ipsonas (Ύψωνας, İpsona), is a municipal district of the Kourion Municipality in the Limassol District of Cyprus.
+Until the 2024 local government reform, it was a municipality in its own right.
+It is one of the largest settlements in western Limassol District and is located about 7 kilometres (4.3 mi) west of Limassol.
+The southern part of the municipal district lies within the Sovereign Base Area of Akrotiri, part of the Sovereign Base Areas of Akrotiri and Dhekelia.
+According to the 2021 census, Ypsonas had a population of 13,966.

 History and archaeology

 Ypsonas has existed since the Middle Ages.
 Farmers from Lofou used to migrate seasonally to Ypsonas.
 Permanent settlement began during the British rule.
 Today, traces of churches built in medieval times are to be seen related to St. Agios Sylas.

-Ypsonas is one of the biggest municipalities in Limassol and is situated about 7 km west of the city.
-The southern part of it belongs to the British sovereign base of Akrotiri and is managed by the British Police of Akrotiri.
+Before the 2024 local government reform, Ypsonas was one of the larger municipalities in Limassol District.
+Following the reform, it became the municipal seat of Kourion Municipality.

-The last decades Ypsonas is found with a variety of professional cultivations of fruit and vegetables such as for wine, orange range, carob, and lesser of other fruits.
-Other types of industrial productions include: processed meats, cheese industries, cement industries, manufacture of wooden furniture and packaging of agricultural products.
-It employs the fourth-largest employee personnel in the general area of Limassol city in Cyprus.
+In recent decades, Ypsonas has developed a variety of agricultural cultivations, including wine grapes, oranges, carobs and other fruit crops.
+Industrial activity in the area includes processed meat production, cheese production, cement-related industries, wooden furniture manufacturing and the packaging of agricultural products.
+The area has the fourth-largest industrial workforce in the wider Limassol area.

 Many of its permanent residents work for tourism, trade, transport and services and many non-Cypriot labourers are seasonal workers in the agricultural part of Ypsonas.

 The number of permanent residents grew significantly from just 3 in 1881 to 10,950 by the 2011 census.
 Initially, there were only 3 residents in 1881, increasing to 4 in 1892.
 By 1901, the population had risen to 21.
 In 1921, it reached 167, and by 1931, there were 256 residents.
 The population continued to grow, with 492 residents recorded in 1946.
 By 1960, the number had increased to 1,496, and in 1973, it was 2,043.
 The count reached 3,061 in 1982, and by 2011, there were 10,950 residents.